MUTHYALA-SANJAYREDDY/IMAGE_STEGANOGRAPHY/README.md

 --------------------------------------------------------------------------------------
 Before performing ensure below things are provided
 --------------------------------------------------------------------------------------
-PROVIDE INPUT TEXT AND SAVE IT AS input.txt
+PROVIDE INPUT TEXT AND SAVE IT AS input.txt,
 UPLOAD ANY IMAGE AND ENSURE CORRECT PATH IS GIVEN